 Qualitative research is about finding out what people think and why they think it.
 It takes its roots in the social sciences and is used to help us explore and understand the meanings attached to people’s beliefs, attitudes and actions.
-It utilises research methods which are less structured giving freedom to the research respondents to express their views and explain their thinking and behaviours.
+It uses research methods which are less structured giving freedom to the research respondents to express their views and explain their thinking and behaviors.
 Essentially, it answers the “why” questions; it puts the issues on the table and helps us understand what is going on.

 Watch video >

 In market research, typical research methods include in-depth interviews, focus groups (face to face and online) and observation.
 The skill of the researcher, both in collecting the data – interviewing, observing, moderating focus group discussions, and in the analysis of the data is critical to getting meaningful, actionable insights for the business.
 Content analysis, identifying categories, themes and frameworks is carried out on the data.